The Book of Unknown Americans: Main characters

 Alma Rivera - The novel is told mainly through the perspective of Alma, the Rivera family matriarch.
 Nearly every third chapter is one in which Alma narrates her plight.
-She is the wife of Arturo Rivera and the mother of Maribel.
+She is married to Arturo Rivera and the mother of Maribel.
 She holds herself responsible for her daughter's head injury and is plagued by guilt.

 Arturo Rivera - Husband of Alma Rivera and father of Maribel Rivera.
 Before moving to Delaware, he owned his own construction company, which is where Maribel had her accident.
 In the United States, he works for a mushroom factory that sponsored his work visa in order for them to live in the United States.
 Despite the hardships he and his family face in this new country, he has a good disposition and he takes great pride in his family.

 Maribel Rivera - Daughter of Alma and Arturo.
 In Mexico, she fell from a ladder where her dad was working, after her mom failed to hold it steady.
-Due to her accident she suffered severe brain damage that left her with developmental delays, memory loss, headaches and sensitivity to lights.She is the only character in the novel that does not narrate a chapter.
+Due to her accident she suffered severe brain damage that left her with developmental delays, memory loss, headaches and sensitivity to lights.
+She is the only character in the novel that does not narrate a chapter.

 Mayor Toro - Mayor narrates a substantial portion of the story, revealing his family's economic disadvantage.
 He is a young teenage boy, the son of Panamanian immigrants Cecilia and Rafael, and he is in love with Maribel Rivera.
 He finds a kinship with her in their shared experience as poor first-generation immigrants trying to assimilate in American culture.
 They also share similar character traits, as quiet, sensitive and well-intentioned teenagers.